radiantlogic-v8/documentation-ido/documentation/admin-controls/manage-dashboards/modify-dashboard.md

 Design Settings: Titles, descriptions, categories

 Display Options: Grid overlays, widget positioning

-<to-add>: table
+b.
 Click on any of these icons in the Dashboard Design Toolbar to add components.
 A configuration wizard will guide you through each setup.